Torque: Proof of the equivalence of definitions

-This is a general proof for point particles.

-The proof can be generalized to a system of point particles by applying the above proof to each of the point particles and then summing over all the point particles.
+This is a general proof for point particles, but it can be generalized to a system of point particles by applying the above proof to each of the point particles and then summing over all the point particles.
 Similarly, the proof can be generalized to a continuous mass by applying the above proof to each point within the mass, and then integrating over the entire mass.